Gulf Coast Humidity: Why Your Katy Home Needs Twice-a-Year Washing

 Mildew and mold is the black spotting on stucco, fascia boards, and under eaves.
 These are different organisms from algae, but they thrive in the same conditions: humidity above 55 percent, surface temperatures between 60 and 90 degrees, and organic matter to feed on.
 In Katy, that organic matter comes from pollen, dust, pecan blossoms in the spring, and the fine layer of grit that settles out of the air every week.

 Lichen is the crusty, gray-green patches you sometimes see on older brick or on north-facing roof shingles.
 Lichen is a symbiotic partnership between a fungus and an algae, which means it is twice as stubborn to remove once it takes hold.
-We see a lot of lichen on Cinco Ranch homes built in the early 2000s because enough time has passed for it to really establish.
+Cinco Ranch homes built in the early 2000s can show more lichen because enough time has passed for it to really establish.

 All three of these organisms need the same three things to grow: moisture, warmth, and surface texture they can cling to.
 Katy provides all three in abundance from late March through early November.